 When a family moves into O3 they sign up for the workshops they will be expected to attend.
-We provide workshops on Monday and Wednesday evenings from 6-7:30pm.
-The resident member also meets with the resident coordinator a minimum of 1 hour each month to review their action plan.
+We provide workshops on Monday and Wednesday evenings from 6-7:30 pm.
+The resident member also meets with the resident coordinator for a minimum of 1 hour each month to review their action plan.
 Some weeks a family may attend 6 hours of workshops and/or meetings other weeks the family may have any workshops and/or meetings to attend.

 Any guest that stays at your apartment more than 2 nights a week must apply to be a second resident.
-They must go the application process and be accepted for the government rent subsidy.
+They must go through the application process and be accepted for the government rent subsidy.